 Peer review

 The manuscript is well documented and interesting.
 The performance of methodology and the statistical analysis of their results are very well established.
-They analyzed many biomarkers in the serum as well as in the liver tissue, so as, to support their basic hypothesis that HRW can prevent progression of steatosis, liver damage and fibrosis. their research will be a useful guidance for the treatment of NASH in humans.
+They analyzed many biomarkers in the serum as well as in the liver tissue, so as, to support their basic hypothesis that HRW can prevent progression of steatosis, liver damage and fibrosis. their research will be a useful guidance for the treatment of nonalcoholic fatty liver disease in humans.

 References